Practical Linux, Windows Server and cloud guides for IT pros.

-How to Structure Your Terraform Code
+How to Structure Your Terraform Code: Step-by-Step Guide

 Terraform represents a robust tool that automates codebase management by creating a private, version-controlled repository and configuring source control systems like Git to ensure synchronization.
 This article will elucidate the optimal approaches for setting up and utilizing Terraform in conjunction with Git.